Woman injured by polar bear on Norway’s Svalbard Islands

 COPENHAGEN, Denmark (AP) — A polar bear attacked a campsite Monday in Norway’s remote Arctic Svalbard Islands, injuring a French tourist, authorities said, adding that the wounds weren’t life-threatening.
+The bear was later killed.

-The woman, who was not identified, was part of a tour group of 25 people who were camping at Sveasletta, in the central part of the Svalbard archipelago, which sits more than 800 kilometers (500 miles) north of the Norwegian mainland.
+The woman, who was not identified, was part of a tour group of 25 people camping at Sveasletta, in the central part of the Svalbard archipelago, which sits more than 800 kilometers (500 miles) north of the Norwegian mainland.
 The campsite was located across a fjord from Longyearbyen, the main settlement in the Arctic Svalbard archipelago.

-Authorities responded to the news of the attack which came in shortly before 8:30 a.m. by flying out there in a helicopter, chief superintendent Stein Olav Bredli.
+Authorities responded to the news of the attack, which came shortly before 8:30 a.m., by flying there in a helicopter, chief superintendent Stein Olav Bredli.

 “The French woman suffered injuries to an arm.
 Shots were fired at the polar bear, which was scared away from the area,” he said.
 Further details on her injuries weren’t disclosed.
 She was flown by helicopter to the hospital in Longyearbyen.